 - Size: Small bird baths are easy and convenient, but a larger model can accommodate a greater number of birds without causing territorial conflicts.
 At the same time, a larger bath can be more challenging to move or clean, though the fact that it will hold more water can also be a benefit.

 - Landscape Proportions: Choose a bird bath that not only visually matches your garden, but one that is a suitable proportional size as well.
-A very large, ornate fountain birdbath will seem pretentious and out of place in a tiny backyard, while a very small, simple design can be lost in a lush, elaborate garden.
+A very large, ornate bird bath fountain will seem pretentious and out of place in a tiny yard, while a very small, simple design can be lost in a lush, elaborate garden.

 - Climate: The best bath for your yard is one you can use year round to provide a liquid water source for the birds.
 If you live in northern regions with long winters, a sturdy heated bird bath is the best choice.
 If you live in warmer areas, however, you may be more interested in a bird bath with a larger capacity that will not evaporate in just a few hours.

-- Cost: A backyard birder’s budget can be meager or extravagant, but the most important thing to remember about a bird bath’s cost is that birds don’t read price tags.
-Choose the best bird bath model you can within your budget and the birds will be happy to drink from it or take a quick dip.
+- Cost: A birder’s budget can be meager or extravagant, but the most important thing to remember about a bird bath’s cost is that birds don’t read price tags.
+Choose the best bird bath model you can within your budget and the birds will be happy to drink from it or take a quick, refreshing dip.

 Choosing More Than One Bird Bath